Citi Custom Cash℠ Card review: Innovation or inconvenience?

 Citi Custom Cash vs Discover it® Cash Back

-A card similar to the Citi Custom Cash Card is the Discover it® Cash Back card.
-It has no annual fee and offers 0 percent intro APR for new purchases and balance transfers for 15 months (after that, a variable APR of 13.49 percent to 24.49 percent).
+A card similar to the Citi Custom Cash Card is the Discover it Cash Back card.
+It has no annual fee and offers 0 percent intro APR for new purchases and balance transfers for 15 months (after that, a variable APR of 15.74 percent to 26.74 percent).
 Both also feature a high cash back rate in bonus categories that can change throughout the year, allowing you to strategize about when and where you buy to earn the most rewards.

 For sheer rewards potential and category variety, the Chase Freedom Flex is the best choice overall if you aren’t planning to get other Citi cards.
-The Chase Freedom Flex’s rewards can also be pooled with Chase’s premium cards and redeemed for 25 or 50 percent more value toward Chase Ultimate Rewards travel — even without using transfer partners.
-Plus, it earns year-round 5 percent cash back on Chase Ultimate Rewards travel and 3 percent on dining and drug store purchases.
+The Chase Freedom Flex’s rewards could also be pooled with Chase’s premium cards and redeemed for 25 or 50 percent more value toward Chase Ultimate Rewards travel — even without using transfer partners.
+Plus, it earns year-round 5 percent cash back on Chase travel and 3 percent on dining and drug store purchases.

 Best cards to pair with the Citi Custom Cash Card